MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/wrap/wrap-how-to.md

 ## Creating an App Center location for your mobile app manually (optional)

 You have an option to automatically create a new **App Center location** to store your mobile app in **Step 5** in wrap wizard, but you can also manually create it directly in App Center.
-More information: [App Center container](overview.md#app-center-container)
+More information: [App center location](overview.md#app-center-location)

 > [!TIP]
 > For more information about App Center, go to [Visual Studio App Center documentation](/appcenter/).